 Big Daddy is Lt.
 Terrence McDonagh from Bad Lieutenant Port Of Call New Orleans.Both Big Daddy and Terrence are played by Nicolas Cage, Terrence was a coke-addict whereas Big Daddy was framed for having coke (Or is it?), both wives was expecting, and both were cops.
 A big reason why this WMG was made is to reassure people who were pissed off at the ending to Bad Lieutenant can be relieved that Terrence's life backfired on him and that they get a chance to see him burn.

-Dave is narrating the story from beyond the grave and most of the movie was over-glorified and/or made upSomething this troper noticed was how the last act of the movie (in particular the jetpack scene) didn't seem to fit as the ending seemed to not be based in reality while the rest of the film was.
-Upon the first viewing, this troper was ultimately turned off by said scene.
-Upon second viewing though, the line in which Dave states to the audience ("And if you're reassuring yourself that I'm going to make it through this since I'm talking to you now, quit being such a smart-ass!
+Dave is narrating the story from beyond the grave and most of the movie was over-glorified and/or made upThe last act of the movie (in particular the jetpack scene) didn't seem to fit as the ending seemed to not be based in reality like the rest of the film.
+Upon second viewing, the line in which Dave states to the audience ("And if you're reassuring yourself that I'm going to make it through this since I'm talking to you now, quit being such a smart-ass!
 Hell dude, you never seen "Sin City"?
 "Sunset Boulevard"?
-"American Beauty"?) showed another perspective.
+"American Beauty"?).
 Instead of just Big Daddy dying, Kick-Ass/Dave also died and he's been telling us the story, but possibly not the truth.
 Most likely, the events before Kick-Ass's death were all true.
-But, seeing how boring the truth was and considering his reasons for becoming Kick-Ass (life of excitement, tired of being unnoticed), he decided to spice up the story and also make up an ending where he comes off as the valiant hero.
+Seeing how boring the truth was and considering his reasons for becoming Kick-Ass (life of excitement, tired of being unnoticed), he decided to spice up the story and also make up an ending where he comes off as the valiant hero.
 Thus, Dave added details, such as the jetpack, and Hit-Girl rescuing him.
 He also exaggerated certain details of the story, such as his relationship with Katie, the positive changes his father noticed, and most of the details surrounding Hit-Girl.

 Mindy is a Little Sister.Big Daddy is an interpretation of what, well, Big Daddies would be like if they were capable of normal communication-turning their Sisters into defenders themselves.
 It would also make sense considering Hit-Girl's...uncanny cheerfulness in the face of violence and murder.
 She's conditioned to see everything as innocent and idealized, and has no idea how disturbing everything she's taken part in really is.
 Alternately, she's since been rescued and adopted by Damon, who took up the alias "Big Daddy" ironically when he swore to protect her.

 The comic takes place in the same world as WantedDave flat-out asks where all the superheroes are and why no one has ever done what he has before...and even he and Hit-Girl both hang up the tights by the end.
 Maybe the Fraternity's control is stretched so thin by present day that even though they're able to squelch him and Hit-Girl, they aren't able to keep the new rise of the superheroes under wraps once Kick-Ass accidentally gets the ball rolling?

-Insect-Man is actually Red Mist in disguise.He just describes himself as 'a policeman who couldn't work within the system', whereas all the other members of Justice Forever go into detail about their dark origins.
+Insect-Man is Red Mist in disguise.He just describes himself as 'a policeman who couldn't work within the system', whereas all the other members of Justice Forever go into detail about their dark origins.
 Also, he's seen carrying a baseball bat, just like Red Mist did in issue 1 of Kick-Ass 2.

 Hit-Girl is Asuka from an Alternate UniverseMindy, at least in the movie, has red-ish hair and, like, Asuka, she's hotblooded, badass, and they both are somewhat tsundere.